CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/graphical-interface.md

 ---

 The Convert-Pheno workbench is a **local browser application** for interactive conversions.
-It automatically discovers the conversions available on your installation and prepares each result as a downloadable artifact.
+It reads the routes available in the local installation and makes the generated files available for preview and download.

 :::info[Version availability]
 The Workbench is available from **Convert-Pheno 0.35**.